 Build

-It may be hard plastic, made of Eva foam (a popular option), silicon, or air cushion (we’ll discuss this later).
+It may be made of hard plastic, EVA foam (a popular option), silicone, or an air cushion (which we’ll discuss later).

 What to know